qteatime/kate/docs/source/dev/manual/web/bridges/indexeddb-proxy.rst

 IndexedDB proxy
 ===============

-If your game relies on :ref:`IndexedDB` in order to persist data, this bridge will allow it to work in Kate by converting IndexedDB operations to work on the :py:mod:`Object Storage API <KateAPI.store>`.
+If your game relies on `IndexedDB <https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API>`_ in order to persist data, this bridge will allow it to work in Kate by converting IndexedDB operations to work on the :py:mod:`Object Storage API <KateAPI.store>`.
 You need to choose whether you'll use the versioned or unversioned partition when instantiating this bridge.